ebiernacki/chisel-combination-logic/README.md

-# Chisel Projects Repository
+# Chisel Combinational Logic Repository

-**Author:** Eric Biernacki(ebiernacki@wustl.edu) under the advisement of Professor Ron Cytron(cytron@wustl.edu)

-This repository contains all the projects I have created in [Chisel](https://www.chisel-lang.org/) for the Digital Design Course at WUSTL.
+This repo contains some quick combinational logic scala files and their test cases.
+You'll also find the bones for a "Parity Module" to complete

 Below are links to setup guides and instructions to run the projects.
-All projects were created for the Basys3 Delevopment Board with and 100MHz internal clock.

 ## External Setup Guides and Running the Projects